-Individual cores of the dual core processor can enter the C3 state by initiating a P_LVL3 I/O read to the P_BLK or an MWAIT(C3) instruction.
-Before entering C3, the processor core flushes the contents of its L1 caches into the processor's L2 cache.
+Core C3 state is a very low-power state the processor core can enter while maintaining context.
+The core of the processor can enter the C3 state by initiating a P_LVL3 I/O read to the P_BLK or an MWAIT(C3) instruction.
+Before entering the C3 state, the processor core flushes the contents of its L1 cache into the processor's L2 cache.
 Except for the caches, the processor core maintains all its architectural state in the C3 state.
-The monitor remains armed if it is configured.
+The Monitor remains armed if it is configured.
 All of the clocks in the processor core are stopped in the C3 state.

-Because the core's caches are flushed the processor keeps the core in the C3 state when the processor detects a snoop on the FSB or when the other core of the dual core processor accesses cacheable memory.
-The processor core transitions to the C0 state upon occurrence of a Monitor event, SMI#, INIT#, LINT[1:0] (NMI, INTR), or FSB interrupt message.
-RESET# causes the processor to immediately initialize itself.
+Because the core's caches are flushed, the processor keeps the core in the C3 state when the processor detects a snoop on the FSB.
+The processor core transitions to the C0 state upon the occurrence of a Monitor event, SMI#, INIT#, LINT[1:0] (NMI, INTR), or FSB interrupt message.
+RESET# causes the processor core to immediately initialize itself.